jlevy/kash/README.md

 ### Running the Kash Shell

-Kash offers a shell environment based on [xonsh](https://xon.sh/) augmented with an LLM assistant and a variety of other enhanced commands and customizations.
+Kash offers a shell environment based on [xonsh](https://xon.sh/) augmented with a bunch of enhanced commands and customizations.
-If you've used a bash or Python shell before, xonsh is very intuitive.
+If you've used a bash or Python shell before, it should be very intuitive.

 Within the kash shell, you get a full environment with all actions and commands.
 You also get intelligent auto-complete, a built-in assistant to help you perform tasks,